 “Alright for Now” may be the best forgotten gem on the album, as a short and sweet lullaby performed on acoustic.
 The song shows the true range of compositions Petty and Lynne utilized on this album.
 “A Mind With a Heart of It’s Own” is another highlight of side two, with a jangly Bo Diddley beat and an overall retro feel to the production and vocals.
 The lyrics on this song are glimpses of memories and connections tangentially strung together.
 The closer ,”Zombie Zoo” ,may be considered Tom Petty’s “Monster Mash”.
 Set in a nightclub with an overall theme of substance vs. style, with modern sock-hop rock, penny whistle organ, and rich sound and vocal arrangements.
 The late Roy Orbison even joined in on backing vocals on this song.
 This is the closest the production comes to having an ELO-type vibe, showing Lynn’s great restraint at refraining from past production practices.

-Part of Classic Rock Review’s celebration of the 25th anniversary of 1989 albums and our Album of the Year from 1989.
+Part of Classic Rock Review’s celebration of 1989 albums and our Album of the Year.